IBM/event-automation/_eem_11.0/02-installing/05-installing-offline.md

    oc ibm-pak generate mirror-manifests ibm-eventendpointmanagement <target-registry>
    ```

-   Where`target-registry` is the internal docker registry.
+   Where`target-registry` is the internal container image registry.

    **Note**: To filter for a specific image group, add the parameter `--filter <image_group>` to the previous command.